 Getting to grips with email management

 An estimated 205 billion emails are sent and received every day.
 That's around 2.4 million emails per second.
+And each and every one sent or received can eat into your working day.

 So, with this is mind, how well do you cope with your own inbox?
 Do you have hundreds or thousands of unread emails and you don't know where to start?